 How Have Estimates Been Moving Since Then?

-At this time, Urban Outfitters' stock has a nice Growth Score of 'B', though it is lagging a lot on the momentum front with an 'F'.
-The stock was allocated a grade of 'A' on the value side, putting it in the top 20% for this investment strategy.
+Currently, Urban Outfitters has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock.
-The magnitude of this revision also indicates a downward shift.
-It's no surprise that the stock has a Zacks Rank #5 (Strong Sell).
-We expect below average returns from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+It's no surprise Urban Outfitters has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.